How to stop and configure Windows 10 app notifications (Mail, Calendar, Skype, etc)

 Notifications help you stay up-to-date with the things that take place on your computer or with the events that are coming your way.
 However, while you might want to receive notifications from some apps, you might prefer not to be interrupted by others.
 For instance, on your business laptop, you might not want to get notifications from the Facebook app, although you want those sent by Mail, Calendar, Skype, Teams, or Slack.
 Here is how to configure and turn off app notifications in Windows 10:

-NOTE: The screenshots used in this article are from Windows 10 with October 2018 Update.
+NOTE: The screenshots used in this article are from Windows 10 with November 2019 Update.
 If you have an older version of Windows 10, things could look different on your PC.

 How to block all the notifications from a specific app (such as Mail, Calendar, Skype, Facebook, etc.)

-Then, on the right side of the window, scroll until you get to a settings section called "Get notifications from these senders."
+On the left side of the Settings window, click or tap the Notifications & actions entry.
+Then, on the right, scroll down until you get to a settings section called "Get notifications from these senders."

-The Settings app now loads the advanced settings for the notifications that you get from that app.
+Windows 10 loads the advanced settings for the notifications that you get from that app.
 They should look like this: